Seafarers' International Union of Canada

 The Seafarers International Union of Canada (SIU) is a Canadian labour union representing seafarers working aboard Canadian flag vessels.
-The Seafarers’ International Union of Canada is affiliated with the Seafarers’ International Union of North America serving unlicensed sailors since 1938.
-The SIU has been representing seafarers working aboard vessels on the Great Lakes, St. Lawrence River, East Coast, West Coast and Arctic since 1954.
-SIU members have acquired the reputation of being amongst the best-trained and most qualified sailors in the world.
-The SIU represents thousands of qualified seafarers across Canada.
+The Seafarers’ International Union of Canada is affiliated with the Seafarers’ International Union of North America.
+The SIU was founded in 1938 and represents thousands of unlicensed seafarers working aboard vessels in Canadian waters, including the Great Lakes, St. Lawrence River, and East and West Coasts.

 Advocacy

 In September 2015, the SIU filed 42 lawsuits alleging that the Government of Canada was issuing work permits to the foreign crews of hundreds of foreign ships engaging in shipping in Canadian waters, despite the availability of qualified Canadian seafarers to serve on these vessels, which is contravention of immigration laws.
 In July 2016, the SIU filed an additional 13 lawsuits with similar allegations, forcing the Government of Canada to admit that it improperly issued work permits to the foreign crew members of the New England, a Marshall Islands flagged oil tanker that engaged in shipping in Canada.

-The Federal Court granted SIU’s judicial review applications and set aside 11 work permits for the crew of the New England.
+The Federal Court granted SIU's judicial review applications and set aside 11 work permits for the crew of the New England.
 The SIU was successful in reaching a settlement of the remaining outstanding 44 lawsuits with Employment and Social Development Canada.